 The middle market (defined by many as companies having 200 to 5,000 employees) is without question an attractive sector to target as many middle market businesses are on a strong growth trajectory.
 The latest Middle Market Indicator Report found that 72 percent of the nation’s middle market companies reported year-over-year growth in 2018 over 2017.
 Two-thirds also projected revenue increases in year 2018, and 46 percent planned on expanding their workforce.
 It is not lost on these executives that today’s employees are seeking out organizations that value their health and financial well-being, a finding attested to by the 2018 Mercer Global Talent Trends Study.

 Their strong growth patterns aside, there are other traits that distinguish middle market companies from larger and smaller businesses.
-These traits require a marketing and sales strategy designed specifically for targeting the middle market.
+These traits require a marketing and sales strategy designed specifically for targeting the middle market, whether that be lead gen in b2b or any other kind.
 By gaining insight into what differentiates these businesses, as well as their challenges, brokers can gain better middle market positioning.
 Applying this insight with effective marketing and sales strategies will enable brokers to capture greater middle market business opportunities.

 A Closer Look at the Middle Market